While preparing for your travel to Bemidji, please take note of the following advice:

 Arriving in the United States

 U.S. Customs and Border Protection (CBP) helps to secure our borders, facilitate the entry and exit process, and enhance the integrity of our immigration system while respecting the privacy of our visitors.
 At the U.S. port of entry, they make the final admission determination and, for international students and exchange visitors, determine the period for which they are authorized to remain in the United States.
 At air or sea ports of entry, they will scan your passport to create electronic I-94 record.
 If you are crossing a land border you may still receive a paper I-94.
 The IPC will need a copy of your I-94 for immigration or public benefits like applying for OPT (Optional Practical Training) or a driver’s license.
-You will be able to print out the electronic version or, if you entered through a land border, you will need to provide IPC with a copy of the card.
+To locate your I-94, please see this page.
+You’ll need to have your passport information at-hand.

 Getting to Bemidji

 If you are flying to the United States, book your airline ticket directly to Bemidji, Minnesota, USA, airport code BJI.
 Plan to arrive at least one day prior to orientation.